 Research published in October 2016 by Korean researchers examining the effect of DIM on mice with colitis found that DIM has anti-inflammatory properties (always a good thing for your anti-cancer arsenal).
 It also suppresses the expression of vascular endothelial growth factor, a growth factor associated with a tumor’s ability to create new blood vessels to feed itself, a process called angiogenesis.

 Chinese research published in September 2016 investigating the effects of DIM on mice undergoing total body radiation found that DIM has radioprotective properties .
 This is great news.
-Apparantly DIM helps to offset the injury that occurs to hematopoiesis, our ability to create new blood cells.
+These researchers also found that DIM helps to offset the injury that occurs to hematopoiesis, our ability to create new blood cells.
 This is one of the reasons people can have alarming decreases in various blood cell types when undergoing radiation.

 Joint USA/Chinese research reported in September 2016 (again on mice) found that DIM reduces prostate tumor growth by suppressing a gene known as PCGEM1, while promoting apoptosis.